-After this offering, the application of all of the net proceeds of this offering to repay a portion of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes owed to Clear Channel Communications, the reduction of a portion of the outstanding balances of such notes through offset to the "Due from Clear Channel Communications" account and the contribution of the remaining portion of the outstanding balances of such notes to our capital, our total indebtedness for borrowed money will be approximately \$2.7 billion, approximately \$2.5 billion of which will be intercompany indebtedness owed to Clear Channel Communications.
-As of December 31, 2004, on a pro forma basis, approximately \$146.3 million of such total indebtedness (excluding interest) is due in 2005, \$4.6 million is due in 2006 and 2007, \$24.8 million is due in 2008 and 2009 and \$2.5 billion thereafter.
-See "Contractual and Other Obligations - Firm Commitments."
+After this offering, the application of all of the net proceeds of this offering to repay a portion of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes owed to Clear Channel Communications, the reduction of a portion of the outstanding balances of such notes through offset to the "Due from Clear Channel Communications" account and the contribution of the remaining portion of the outstanding balances of such notes to our capital, our total indebtedness for borrowed money will be approximately \$, approximately \$2.5 billion of which will be intercompany indebtedness owed to Clear Channel Communications.
+Approximately \$146.3 million of such total indebtedness (excluding interest) is due in 2005, \$4.6 million is due in 2006 and 2007, \$0.8 million is due in 2008 and 2009 and \$2.5 billion thereafter.
 We may also incur additional substantial indebtedness in the future.